 Other amenities at the park include drinking fountains and washrooms, a horseshoe pitch, picnic benches and a playground.
 There are also bookable picnic shelters for groups wanting to barbecue in the main park area.
 The park features plenty of open green space to play, relax and explore.

 Regarding washrooms, there are pit toilets near the children’s play area and not far from the parking lots just off 232nd Street.
 There are also facilities with flush toilets and running water near the parking lot on Fern Crescent (near the forested trails that lead to Maple Ridge Upper Park).

 Below is a video of the park in late winter.
 It was taken at the end of February in 2021.

 The video begins on the trail along the Alouette River near the southwest corner of the park.
-From there the woman and her dog make their way across the field, in front of the picnic shelters, past the children’s play area and to the water spray park area (which obviously doesn’t operate in winter).
+From there the woman and her dog make their way across the field, in front of the picnic shelters, past the children’s play area and to the water spray park area (which doesn’t operate in winter).
 The video ends with scenes of the forested trails along the river in the northern part of the park.

 Had we taken the video in summer the video would have shown trees full of green leaves and lots of people playing at the park and even in the river.
-It’s an especially popular place in warm sunny weather!
+It’s an especially popular place when the weather is warm and sunny!

-As you’ll see from the video, the park is a great place for families, children, people wanting time in nature, and folk looking for a place to take their dogs.
-The trail through the forest is also flat for most of the way, although there is a short yet steep uphill bit in one spot.
+As you can see in the video, the park is a great place for families, children, people wanting time in nature and folk looking for a place to take their dogs.
+The trail through the forest is also flat most of the way, although there is a short yet steep uphill bit in one spot.

 To learn more about the park visit the Maple Ridge Parks, Recreation & Culture website.